 YOU HAVE A CHOICE!
 If you are happy for your information to be used in this way you do not have to do anything.

 If you have concerns or wish to prevent this from happening, please either pick up a leaflet from the surgery or visit the website:- www.nhs.uk/caredata

 EXTENDED HOURS OPENINGS

-Currently, these surgeries are on a Wednesday, running from 6:30pm.
+Late appointment availabilty is currently available on a Wednesday, running from 6:30pm.
 They are specifically for working patients unable to attend during the day.
 Please do not request evening appointments if you are able to attend during the day.